top of page

 Stockholm University

-Doctor of Philosophy in Fashion Studies
+PhD in Fashion Studies

 Department of Media Studies.